-“The investigation is not yet completed,” a spokeswoman
+“The investigation is not yet completed,” a spokeswoman said.

-the probe in a presentation to investors in London but instead spoke of a good start to the year.
+Deutsche Bank declined to comment and Jain did not mention the probe in a presentation to investors in London but instead spoke of a good start to the year.

 Deutsche’s shares were up 0.8 percent at 32.68 euros by 1534 GMT, when the main German DAX index was down 0.9 percent.